 Chapters in the volume address:

-- Design consideration for security issues and detection methods
+- Design considerations for security issues and detection methods

 - State-of-the-art approaches for mitigating DDos attacks using SDN